 For the most part, attempts to manipulate end when the strategy fails to succeed.
 Hence, I believe if this father had responded to such a tactic by removing his son’s plate and cutlery, making clear the boy would not be eating again until the next meal was served, would have proved beneficial.

 Consequences of Well-Meant Parental Oppression

 For several decades, centred upon the 1950s and 1960s, gospel singer/songwriter Pat Boone gained some acclaim, especially within the evangelical sector.
 Part of this adulation stemmed from his promotion of himself, his wife Shirley, and their four daughters, symbolizing the idealized, balanced American family.

 Yet, just beneath this veneer, there lurked a deepening turbulence.
 According to the memoir "Starving for Attention" written by their eldest daughter Cheryl (Cherry) Boone O’Neill, she recounts the means by which day-to-day life, especially discipline, was based on profound Christian fundamentalism.
 This vigilance intensified as each of their daughters began to experience emotional and hormonal needs.

 Excessive Use of Authority

-In her parents’ defense, Cherry concedes that as her father’s singing career expanded further into the ruthless show business world, young pretty girls did need some degree of extra protection.
+In her parents’ defence, Cherry concedes that as her father’s singing career expanded further into the ruthless show business world, young pretty girls did need some extra protection.
 Still, it began to seem this concern evolved into a pretext for absolute domination.

 In time, Cherry’s sense of suffocation manifested itself in anorexia nervosa and bulimia.
 In hindsight, she believes becoming alarmingly thin via her refusal of food to be her only avenue towards controlling one aspect of her stultified life.